Jwychor/WineFate_Website/README.md

 ![image](/Images/WineFate.png)

-Winesign Website is a front end website built with JavaScript, HTML, and CSS in VS Code.
+Winesign Website is a front-end website design built with JavaScript, HTML, and CSS.

 ## Installation